7 Ways to grow a digital agency: CrankWheel growth guide

 Once you can, launch a targeted B2B outbound sales campaign.
 Focus on the same niche you’ve already picked, and at the same time, continue to scale a partner network.

-Generating leads through outbound sales often means having a database of prospects to focus on, a CRM, sales materials (such as a presentation), pitch documents, and case studies.
+Outbound lead generation often means having a database of prospects to focus on, a CRM, sales materials (such as a presentation), pitch documents, and case studies.

 Make sure you have a strategy and process for your salesperson to work from.